Community newspapers in Hollywood, California: News

 Ira C. Copley of Aurora, Illinois, purchased the Hollywood News and the Glendale Daily Press from Frederick William Kellogg of Kellogg Newspapers, Inc. (Pasadena Evening Post) and his son, William Scripps Kellogg, effective February 15, 1928.

 He also bought the Alhambra Post-Advocate, Pasadena Evening Post, Monrovia Evening Post, Eagle Rock Daily Press, Burbank Daily Press, San Fernando Valley News, Sawtelle Evening Tribune, Santa Monica Evening Outlook, Venice Evening Vanguard, Culver City Star-News, Redondo Daily Breeze, Hermosa Daily Breeze and the San Pedro Daily News, effective September 1, 1928.

 These latter papers were to be taken over and operated by the Southern California Newspapers Associated, of which Samuel G. McClure would become president and general manager.
 To make the transaction, Copley said, he assumed shares of ownership in the new group.
 McClure said that the Hollywood News would be immediately expanded, but that no changes would be made in the other papers.

 Copley said that a holding company to be known as the Copley Press would be created by the succeeding September and that F.W.
 Kellogg would have an interest in it.

 Citizen-News (1931–1970)

 The Hollywood Citizen-News was a "flourishing medium-sized daily, concentrating its coverage on Hollywood," according to the Van Nuys News.
 "In the late 1930s, the paper led many a reform fight in local government."
 Under Palmer, the newspaper had a liberal editorial voice and its staff were granted editorial autonomy and expected to adhere to standard journalistic ethics.
+It was located in the Hollywood Citizen-News Building.